crazyyiwen/LeeCode/README.md

 BiarySearch

-the array is an Ordered array. search the number you want and return the index od the element.
+the array is an Ordered array. search the number you want and return the index of the element.